xmos/lib_xua/doc/rst/hw.rst

+:orphan:

 XMOS USB Audio Hardware Platforms
 ---------------------------------

 A range of hardware platforms for evaluating USB Audio on XMOS devices.

 Specific details for each platform/board are out of scope of this library documentation however, the features of the most popular platform are described below with the view of providing a worked example.

 Please also see application note AN00246.